NYC hospital shooter was looking for ex-colleague, sources say

 One in critical condition

-Of the injured, one was a Bronx-Lebanon patient; three are doctors; and two are medical students, Chilimuri said.
+Of the wounded, one is a Bronx-Lebanon patient; three are doctors; and two are medical students, Chilimuri said.
 Their names weren't released.

 One of them, a doctor, remains in critical condition Saturday, with brain and knee injuries, Chilimuri said.